 The Seacrest Alumni Association is THE place to connect with classmates, share updates about your life, attend fantastic alumni events, and follow fellow Stingrays on social media.

-Established in 2013, the Seacrest Alumni Association is coordinated by Ally Topliff, Alumni Relations Coordinator and Advancement Associate.
+Established in 2013, the Seacrest Alumni Association is coordinated by Ally Topliff, Admissions Coordinator.